SoftwareHeritage/swh-lister/docs/tutorial.rst

 3. Populate a work queue for fetching and ingesting source repositories.

-Steps 1 and 3 are generic problems, so they can get generic solutions hidden away in base code, most of which never needs to change.
-That leaves us to implement step 2, which can be trivially done now for services with clean web APIs.
+Steps 1 and 3 are generic problems, so they can get generic solutions hidden away in the base code, most of which never needs to change.
+That leaves us to implement step 2, which can be trivially done now for services with a clean web APIs.

-In the new code we've tried to hide away as much generic functionality as possible, turning it into set-and-forget plumbing between a few simple customized elements.
+In the new code, we've tried to hide away as much generic functionality as possible, turning it into set-and-forget plumbing between a few simple customized elements.
 Different hosting services might use different network protocols, rate-limit messages, or pagination schemes, but, as long as there is some way to get a list of the hosted repositories, we think that the new base code will make getting those repositories much easier.

-First let me give you the 30,000 foot view…
+First, let me give you the 30,000 foot view…

 The old GitHub-specific lister code looked like this (265 lines of Python):